An Ohio freshman died after drinking a bottle of liquor in a frat hazing. Now 8 men face charges.

 Foltz was taken off life support on March 7.

-“The autopsy indicated that Stone died from fatal alcohol Intoxication during the hazing event, with a blood alcohol content of .35 — over four times the legal limit,” Dobson said.
+“The autopsy indicated that Stone died from fatal alcohol intoxication during the hazing event, with a blood alcohol content of 0.35 — over four times the legal limit,” Dobson said.

 The fallout from the incident was swift.
-The university immediately opened an investigation and the suspended the Pi Kappa Alpha International Fraternity, which was also suspended by national organization.
+The university immediately opened an investigation and then suspended the Pi Kappa Alpha chapter, which was also suspended by the national organization.
 Earlier this month, BGSU expelled the fraternity.

 Pi Kappa Alpha did not immediately respond to a request for comment.

-In a statement to The Washington Post in March, the organization’s national office said it was “horrified” and “outraged” by the incident and that they have a “zero-tolerance policy toward illegal activity, substance abuse, bullying, and hazing of any kind.”
+In a statement to The Post in March, the Pi Kappa Alpha International Fraternity said that it was “horrified” and “outraged” by the incident and that it has a “zero-tolerance policy toward illegal activity, substance abuse, bullying, and hazing of any kind.”

-During the course of the investigation, Dobson said, some fraternity members allegedly “engaged in providing misinformation to the police and disposing of evidence in an attempt to protect themselves and other members.”
+Throughout the investigation, Dobson said, some fraternity members allegedly “engaged in providing misinformation to the police and disposing of evidence in an attempt to protect themselves and other members.”

-Out of the eight men indicted on Thursday with hazing, Krinn faces the most severe charges.
+Out of the eight men indicted Thursday on hazing charges, Krinn faces the most severe.
 Dobson noted that Krinn was “directly involved in the incident relative to Stone Foltz” because he was with him from the beginning of the night up until taking him back to his apartment.

-“For that reason we felt that culpability was different,” the prosecutor said.
+“For that reason, we felt that culpability was different,” the prosecutor said.

-Krinn’s charges include first-degree felony and third-degree misdemeanor involuntary manslaughter, reckless homicide, assault, obstruction and providing alcohol to underage people.
+Krinn’s charges include first-degree felony and third-degree misdemeanor involuntary manslaughter, reckless homicide, assault, obstruction, and providing alcohol to underage people.

-All but one of the defendants were enrolled at BGSU when the incident occurred, according to Dobson.
+All but one of the defendants were enrolled at BGSU when the incident occurred, Dobson said.

-Court documents did not note attorneys for the defendants, who are expected to appear in court on May 19.
+Court documents did not note attorneys for the defendants, who are expected to appear in court May 19.

-Dobson said the investigation is ongoing and that the defendants could face more charges; more attendees at the party will likely be charged as well.
+Dobson said the investigation is ongoing and that the defendants could face more charges.
+More attendees at the party will probably be charged as well.

 “I want to say this to the people who were at the event: If you do not even attempt to be part of the solution, you may well be identified as part of the problem and we will respond to that,” the prosecutor said.

-Dobson stressed on Thursday that he had hoped to never handle another hazing case.
+Dobson stressed Thursday that he had hoped to never handle another hazing case.

 “I want this to be the only and last time that this type of case is prosecuted in Wood County,” Dobson said.
-“Please god let it be the last time that it’s prosecuted in the United States.”
+“Please, God, let it be the last time that it’s prosecuted in the United States.”